gyanshankar1708/Problem/README.md

 ## Day 1 - Git and Github

-- What is Git and Github ?
+- What is Git and Github and what are the use?
 - Installing Git and Creating a new account.
 - Some basic commands used in Git.
 - How to merge two branches in Git ?